calimero-network/calimero-evm-contracts/README.md

     --broadcast
 ```

+This will output the contract address which you need to use in next step.

 3. Set the proxy code by calling the endpoint on the Context Config contract with the Context Proxy bytecode:
 ```shell
 $ cd context-config